bbc/simorgh/docs/Simorgh-Overview.md

 A request to a BBC article (https://www.bbc.co.uk/news/articles/clldg965yzjo) is passed on to the Simorgh application from Mozart.

-The request matches a route in our express server using a regex match (`articleRegexPath` || `frontPageRegexPath`) if the url matches the pre-defined regex pattern for an article or a front page we fetch some params off of the route using the `getRouteProps` function.
-This returns service, isAmp, route and match.
+The request matches a route in our express server using a regex match (`articleRegexPath` || `frontPageRegexPath`).
+If the URL matches the pre-defined regex pattern for an article or a front page we fetch some params from the route using the `getRouteProps` function.
+This returns the service, isAmp, route and match.
 Route is a react-router route that defines a method to fetch the initial JSON used to render the page and the react container in which to render i.e. `ArticleContainer`, this is typically called `getInitialData`

 Once data is returned we pull the status code and pass all of this data as props to our main document using `renderDocument`.